Recovering from Delivery

 You need to take time to heal and replenish between pregnancies.
 It is best to wait 18-24 months before getting pregnant again.
 The most effective birth control are methods which are long acting and reversible.
 The two most common are Implantable contraception (the implant) and the Intrauterine device (IUD).
 These methods are effective for 3-10 years and will allow for pregnancy after removal.
 These two methods are very effective in preventing pregnancy, but do not protect against sexually transmitted infections (STIs) like chlamydia or herpes.
 Condoms remain the best way to prevent STIs.
 For more information about these methods of contraception:

-Also, you may complete a personal reproductive life plan through MyHealth and talk about your options with your provider.
+You can also fill out a personal reproductive life plan through MyHealth or talk to your provider.